Northwood F.C.: Back to the Isthmian League, 2018–2024

+Bukowski and Ringrose take charge

 In the same month, November 2021, Northwood announced the appointment of former Hendon and Hampton & Richmond coach Ben Bukowski as their new head coach.
-Also arriving as director of football was the vastly experienced Steve Ringrose, a former boss of Hillingdon Borough and North Greenford United, as well as ex-Woods player of the year Andy Lomas, and ex-Hendon and Potters Bar Town player Keagan Cole as player/coaches.
+Also arriving as director of football was the vastly experienced Steve Ringrose, a former boss of local clubs Hillingdon Borough and North Greenford United.
+They were joined by ex-Woods player of the year Andy Lomas, and one-time Hendon and Potters Bar Town player Keagan Cole, who arrived as player/coaches.

 The new management team successfully led Northwood away from relegation danger in the 2021–22 season and into an 11th-placed finish.
 The team also reached the semi-finals of both the Middlesex Senior Cup (losing to National League side Barnet) and the Middlesex Charity Cup.

+In the 2022–23 season, Northwood won their opening six league games and were top of the South Central division table heading into Christmas.

+The form dipped in the second half of the season, following the departure of forward and top scorer Sydney Ibie to Dagenham & Redbridge.
+However, Northwood rallied to finish inside of the play-off positions for the first time, finishing 5th with 20 wins from 38 games and a tally of 63 points.
+The Woods were narrowly beaten 2–1 in the play-off semi-final at Walton & Hersham, who went on to win promotion alongside league champions Basingstoke Town.

+In 2023, Northwood also reached the final of the Middlesex Charity Cup for the first time since 2012, a competition the Woods have never previously won.
+Unfortunately, the team slipped to a 1–0 defeat to Broadfields United in the final played at Uxbridge's Honeycroft ground, meaning the wait to lift the trophy for the first time goes on.

+The club struggled for consistency in the 2023–24 season, finishing in 15th.
+After the season, Bukowski left Northwood after two-and-a-half years in charge to take the manager's position at neighbours Harrow Borough.